OpenZeppelin/gsn-sample-chat_app/readme.md

 New Terminal window, top of project: (To start fresh delete build folder, zos.<<network>>.json files)- if you delete zos.json you will need to do zos add ChatApp first.

-`zos push`
+`oz create`

-`zos create ChatApp`
+Follow the prompts to deloy "ChatApp"

-Now fund the Relay, run the script:
+Now fund the Relay, run the script in the Helper folder:

 `node fundRelay.js`